cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 !!! warning
     This option should not be used with `--expectedFromGrid` if you did not create the grid with the same option.
 The reason is that the value of the test-statistic that is used to calculate the limit will not be properly calcualted if `--noUpdateGrid` is included.
 In future versions of the tool, this option will be ignored if using `--expectedFromGrid`.

 The splitting of the jobs can be left to the user's preference.
-However, users may wish to use the **combineTool** for automating this, as described in the section on [combineTool for job submission](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/runningthetool/#combinetool-for-job-submission)
+However, users may wish to use `combineTool.py` for automating this, as described in the section on [combineTool for job submission](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/runningthetool/#combinetool-for-job-submission)

 #### Plotting